Loverboy (Mariah Carey song): Remix

-Promotion

 Music video

 In the still, Carey is shown portraying a cheer-leader by a racing event.
-Music reviewers criticized Carey's image, consisting of a lighter hair color and double-handkerchief bra, which they felt cheapened the singer.
+Music reviewers criticized her image, consisting of a lighter hair color and double-handkerchief bra, which they felt cheapened the singer.

 Two music videos, both directed by David LaChapelle, were shot for the song and its accompanying remix and premiered on Total Request Live on June 8, 2001.
 The videos introduced a less demure image of Carey, one that received negative backlash from critics.
 She appears in the video with a lighter hair color than she had sported in the past and wearing a series of revealing ensembles.
 Reviewers disregarded Carey's newer image, primarily her double-handkerchief bra, and likened her to younger pop singers such as Britney Spears, which they felt cheapened the singer.
 The video begins with Cameo frontman Larry Blackmon driving all over a racetrack, while Carey, dressed in revealing clothing, is shown singing in various "car girl" positions at the track on a hot summer day.
 She flags down cars as the "flag girl" and dances as a "tire girl" in a kaleidoscope-inspired sequence, before jumping out of a pop out cake to the roars of the crowd below.

 Several other scenes of Carey in a pink jumpsuit while riding on top of a race-car are shown, during which Blackmon continues the race.
 A video was also made for the remix and retains most of the shots of the original.
 In it, Ludacris and Shawnna can be seen rapping together as they ride in an old car, while Da Brat and Twenty II rap together in a more modern car without a hood.

 The music video for "Loverboy" received generally negative reviews from critics, many of whom felt Carey was portrayed in an overtly sexual manner.
 A writer from The Guardian criticized the video, calling it "wacky" and describing Carey's choreography as "running amok".
 Slant Magazine's Sal Cinquemani felt the video was "brilliantly over-the-top", while an anonymous columnist from NME commented that it would cause male viewers to "play with themselves" after watching.
 In a countdown of "The 5 Least Sexiest Music Videos", Priya Elan from NME included the video at number three, writing how the singer "spins with the mad-eyed grace of someone who hasn't been to sleep for 72 hours" (referring to Carey's mention of insomnia as a reason for her breakdown).
 Japiya Burns of The Michigan Daily was critical of Carey's portrayal in the video, primarily her double-handkerchief bra.
 He felt that in doing so, Carey was cheapening herself and her image to resemble younger pop singers such as Britney Spears.